kpolimis/sporty-twitters/README.md

     --clf-options=O         Options for the classifier as a string representing a Python dictionary
-    --each                  Filter C tweets for each of the tracked words --liwc=L                Path to the LIWC dictionary
+    --each                  Filter C tweets for each of the tracked words --forbid=F              Path to a file containing a list of forbidden words.
+If a tweet contains any of these words, it will not be used for the classification task.
-    --min-df=M              See min_df from sklearn vectorizers [default: 1]
-    --n-examples=N          Number of wrongly classified examples to display [default: 0]
+    --lang=L                Language of the tweets to collect [default: en] --liwc=L                Path to the LIWC dictionary [default: /data/1/sporty/lexicons/liwc/liwc.dic] --min-df=M              See min_df from sklearn vectorizers [default: 3] --n-examples=N          Number of wrongly classified examples to display [default: 0]
-    --n-folds=K             Number of folds for the cross validation [default: 3]
+    --n-folds=K             Number of folds for the cross validation [default: 10]
     --no-rt                 Remove retweets when filtering
+    --no-tweets             Do not use the tweets of the users to infer their location
+    --poms=P                Path to the poms lexicon
+    --proba=P               Classify a tweet as positive only if the probability to be positive is greater than P [default: 0.91] --sporty                Flag to put when the users are expected to be exercising.
+    --rand=R                Path to file containing the scores of the random users.
-    --proba=P               Classify a tweet as positive only if the probability to be positive is greater than P --roc=R                 Plot the ROC curve with R the test set size given as a ratio (e.g. 0.2 for 20 percent of the data) and return.
-Note: the benchmark is not run -b, --binary            No count of features, only using binary features -c C, --count=C         Number of tweets to collect/filter [default: 3200] -e E, --emoticons=E     Path to file containing the dictionary of emoticons -f F, --features-func=F List of functions to execute amongst the functions of the FeatureBuilder class.
+    --roc=R                 Plot the ROC curve with R the test set size given as a ratio (e.g. 0.2 for 20 percent of the data) and return.
+Note: the benchmark is not run -b, --binary            No count of features, only using binary features -c C, --count=C         Number of tweets to collect/filter [default: 3200] -e E, --emoticons=E     Path to file containing the dictionary of emoticons [default: /data/1/sporty/lexicons/stopwords/emoticons]
+    -f F, --features-func=F List of functions to execute amongst the functions of the FeatureBuilder class.
 The functions of this list will be executed in order
-    -k K, --k-features=K    Number of features to keep during the features selection [default: 100]
+    -k K, --k-features=K    Number of features to keep during the features selection [default: 160]
     -l, --begin-line=L      Line to start labeling the tweets [default: 0] -m                      Keep mentions when cleaning corpus
     -p                      Keep punctuation when cleaning corpus